 - Visibility for agents and teams

-- optional AI agents for automation
+- Optional AI agents for automation

 Which Channel First?

-- existing incoming communication
+- Existing input communication

-- expected volumes
+- Expected volumes

-- desired types of interaction (real-time or asynchronous)
+- Desired types of interaction (real-time or asynchronous)

-- technical infrastructure
+- Technical infrastructure

 Further Configuration